-Registration for the YAELNET Test through Academic Institutions
+Registration for the YAELNET Test via the Institutions of Higher Education

 You must register and pay at the educational institution where you will be taking the test.

 NITE reserves the right to pursue any course of action it deems appropriate in cases where it suspects that an examinee has registered for the test for a purpose other than that for which the test was designed and/or because of external motivations.